CodeEditor: Learning to Edit Source Code with Pre-trained Models: Introduction

-The key element in implementing our pre-training task is the generator for rewriting the source code.
-Inspired by previous studies \cite{clark2019electra,zhou2021improving}, we utilize a powerful pre-trained language model for the source code - CodeGPT \cite{lu2021codexglue} - as the generator.
-CodeGPT is trained on a 2.7 million code corpus and is a SOTA language model for source code.
+The key element in implementing our pre-training task is the generator for rewriting programs.
+Inspired by previous studies \cite{clark2019electra,zhou2021improving}, we utilize a powerful pre-trained language model for source code - CodeGPT \cite{lu2021codexglue} - as the generator.
+CodeGPT is trained on a code corpus consisting of 2.7 million files and is a SOTA language model for source code.
 Thus, CodeGPT can derive various informative code snippets that benefit our \method to learn meaningful and diverse edit patterns (\eg API updates, type/object changes, and identifier renaming).
-These edit patterns resemble the code changes in real-world code editing and thus strengthen the performance of pre-trained models in code editing applications.
-Specifically, given an original code snippet, we randomly select several code spans and replace them with blanks.
-For each blank, CodeGPT can predict multiple plausible code spans.
-We randomly select a non-optimal prediction that is different from the original span to complete the blank.
-After completing all blanks, we obtain an inferior version that needs to be edited.
-Its corresponding original code is the ground truth.
+These edit patterns resemble the code changes in real-world code editing and thus strengthen the performance of pre-trained models in code editing applications. \changeline{Specifically, given an original program, we randomly select several spans and replace them with blanks.
+For each blank, CodeGPT can predict multiple plausible suggestions and ranks them based on probability.
+We consider the original span as the gold and use the first non-gold suggestion to complete the blank.
+After completing all blanks, we obtain a mutated version that needs to be edited.
+Its corresponding original code is the ground truth.}